dioannidis/EncEther/README.md

-As you can see the AT24MAC402, in the following picture, is on the small red 8-Pin SOIC to DIP adapter on the breadboard.
+As you can see in the picture below, the AT24MAC402, is on the small red 8-Pin SOIC to DIP adapter on the breadboard.